Daniel-KM/Omeka-S-module-Reference/README.md

 For the list view, the references are defined in the config page.

-For the tree view, the subjects are set in the config form with the hierarchical list of subjects, formatted like:
+For the tree view, the references are set in the config form with a simple static hierarchical list, formatted like:
 ```
 Europe
 - France